 Despite the news today that Greek Banks have reopened their doors for the first time in 3 weeks, the country remains on the brink of a major financial crisis.
-But what does the threat of a “Grexit”– the hyperbolic term for Greece dropping out of the eurozone and reverting to its old currency, the drachma– mean for travelers hoping to visit this ancient land?
+But what does the threat of a “Grexit”– the hyperbolic term for dropping out of the eurozone and reverting to its old currency, the drachma– mean for travelers hoping to visit this ancient land?

 According to Andreas Andreadis, president of the Greek Tourism Confederation known as SETE, there is no cause for travelers to be concerned.
 “Greece is beautiful, peaceful and quiet.
 I don’t believe there’s a risk of a strike or protest,” he said in an interview with CNN.
 “In the worst case scenario banks will have capital controls, but that will not affect tourists.
 Money will be available and credit cards will work.
 Greece is the best value for money this year.”

 The truth is that Greece’s financial issues ensure that strong currencies such as the U.S. dollar and Euro will stretch further than ever before.